1970s Hong Kong student protests: China's Cultural Revolution

+Political reform

+The 1970s also saw significant political changes within Hong Kong itself.
+After the 1967 riots, the colonial government, recognizing the need to rebuild trust, launched efforts to strengthen communication with the public.
+The introduction of district officers (民政主任) was a major step toward creating a bridge between the government and local communities.
+Key figures such as Elizabeth Wong, Helen Yu Lai Ching-ping, and Lily Yam joined the civil service in this period, reflecting the government's strategy of recruiting more local talent.
+Sir Jack Cater, a senior civil servant, played a crucial role in reforming the civil service, notably by founding the Independent Commission Against Corruption (ICAC) after public outrage over the escape of corrupt police superintendent Peter Godber.
+Students, including members of the Chinese University of Hong Kong's student union, were at the forefront of organizing mass rallies demanding anti-corruption measures.
+The establishment of the ICAC marked a critical turning point in Hong Kong's governance, strengthening the government's legitimacy and demonstrating the potential impact of activism.
+Scholars like Ambrose King later noted that had the government failed to respond effectively, it could have suffered a serious crisis of authority and legitimacy.

 Factions

 Maoist faction

 The Maoists, also called the "pro-China faction" (國粹派), initially retained their dominance in the universities and youth movements.
 In December 1971, the Hong Kong University Students' Union (HKUSU) organised its first visit into mainland China.
 In the next few years, the student activists undertook further tours into mainland China, ran Chinese study groups, and organised the so-called "Chinese Weeks", to carry out their mission of educating Hong Kong students about the achievements of China's socialist government.

 In April 1976, the death of Premier Zhou Enlai triggered a large-scale demonstration at the Tiananmen Square in Beijing which was suppressed by the orthodox Gang of Four.
 The Maoist-dominated Hong Kong Federation of Students (HKFS) passed a resolution titled "Counterattack the Right-Deviationist Reversal-of-Verdicts Trend" on 3 May 1976, condemning the Tiananmen protesters as "anti-socialists" and "subversives".

 However, the resolution faced stiff opposition from the Trotskyists, who issued a statement in a left-wing periodical titled October Review, condemning the Chinese Communist Party and calling for an uprising of the Chinese workers and peasants to topple the CCP's regime.
 By the end of 1976, the death of Mao Zedong which was followed by the arrest and downfall of the Gang of Four severely demoralised the Maoists in Hong Kong and damaged their formerly unshakeably idealistic belief in Marxist–Leninist socialism.
 The official verdict of the Tiananmen Incident was also reversed after Deng Xiaoping came to power in 1978, as it would later be officially hailed as a display of pro-Beijing patriotism, which further diminished the prestige of the Maoists, eventually wiping out their influence from Hong Kong's left-wing movements.